gagandaroach/rosie/README.md

 * `sbatch`
   * Queue up a sbatch script.
 An sbatch script is a bash script that calls srun.
 * `scancel`

-## Singularity Container Policy

-See singularity [folder](/singularity) for examples on using singularity.

-The cluster has a base tensorflow python image in `/data/containers/msoe-tensorflow.sif`.

-To request a custom singularity image for batch execution, query your research mentor or faculty advisor with:

-  * Clear reason for needing custom container workspace.
-  * Tested buildable Singularity Definition file on cluster.

 ## Essential Reading To Master Using ROSIE